arangodb/docs/oasis/cloud-migration-tool.md

 - The source data cluster remains usable.
 - The target deployment in Oasis is switched to read-only mode.
 - Your root user password is not copied to the target deployment in Oasis.
-To get your new root password, select the target deployment from the Oasis Dashboard and go to the **Overview** tab.
+To get your root password, select the target deployment from the Oasis Dashboard and go to the **Overview** tab.
 All other users are fully synchronized.

 {% hint 'warning' %}